krasimir/miss-piggy/README.md

 module.exports = {
   description: "<text>",
   steps: [ <step definition> ],
-  expectations: [ <expectation> ],
+  expectations: [ <expectation definition> ],
 };
 ```

 #### Defining a step

-There are two ways to define a step.
-With our without description.
-Either you provide an array where the first element is the description and the second one is the function or you pass directly the function.
-Each step function receives a single argument - a `context`.
+A step is basically an async function that receives a single argument - `context`.
 It's an object that contains the following methods/properties:

 | property | description |
 | --- | ----------- |